CGvanDrunen/Portfolio_minor_ADS/README.md

 and help I offered with data preparation after week 8 of the minor when the team started working on models.

-When we dirst started analysing the data we discorvered that there were huge spikes in the data, timestamp gaps that would sometimes cover a couple of days
+When we first started analysing the data we discorvered that there were huge spikes in the data, timestamp gaps that would sometimes cover a couple of days

 #### 6a Heatmap
 Nearing week 8 of the minor the team started moving towards making our first model,